2019 Season Announcement

-Tickets and reservations for all programs become available one month before the event date.
+Tickets and reservations for all programs become available two months before the event date.
 NAVEL members receive early access to tickets to core programs a week before the general public.
 Become a member for early access and discounted tickets all year long.

 Here’s what’s coming:

 In an era where we struggle to recognize the complexities of diversity and difference, One Another is a durational and collective research project in response to an urgent question: who are we to one another?
 Facilitated by artist and mediator Dorit Cypis, participants will investigate identity, difference, conflict and social relations through ongoing group research and facilitated public dialogue.
 Throughout the program, Cypis will offer tools from her Peoples Lab initiative to build communication skills and access more intimate engagement across difference.

 A decade before Stonewall and 3000 miles across the country, one of the first LGBT uprisings against the police happened right here in Los Angeles.
 Commemorating the 60th anniversary of 1959’s Cooper Donuts Riot, NO CRUISING is a multi-day event of skill shares, sound walks, performances, installations, and discussions exploring queer histories and strategies of resistance to the carceral state.
 NO CRUISING is an antidote to state-sanctioned Pride celebrations, raising awareness around the ongoing policing of queers – especially people of color, trans and non-binary people, and sex workers.

 A Right to Defiance